neuronostics/mishka-queue/README.rst

 Comparison to Celery
 --------------------

-django-pg-queue fills the same role as Celery.
+mishka queue fills the same role as Celery.
 You must use postgres as the backend and the library is small enough that you can read and understand all the code.